sbsousa/LoanEDA/README.md

 This project is publicly available for educational purposes.
 Please acknowledge your sources.

 ## Sources

-https://www.udacity.com/course/data-analyst-nanodegree--nd002
+The .csv data file and EDA project outline were provided by Udacity. https://www.udacity.com/course/data-analyst-nanodegree--nd002

-Additional sources are acknowledged in the code and report
+Additional sources are acknowledged in the code and report.